okangenckaya/SOLID/README.md

-You can check my studies related to SOLID principles.
+This study aims to explain the SOLID principles with examples.